drj11/flosscoffee/exercise0.md

 and press ↵.

-What order does CoffeeScript evaluate the expression?
+In what order does CoffeeScript evaluate the expression?

+Did you learn anything?
+Swop notes with your new buddy.
+Ask them what they learned.